return42/sphkerneldoc/linux_src_doc/net/mac80211/sta_info_h.rst

 tid_rx_stop_requested
     bitmap indicating which BA sessions per TID the driver requested to close until the work for it runs

+tid_rx_manage_offl
+    bitmap indicating which BA sessions were requested to be treated as started/stopped due to offloading

 agg_session_valid
     bitmap indicating which TID has a rx BA session open on